 People Don’t Like Fat People

 Currently, the seemingly last (although there may be more I’m not thinking of) prejudice that is not only acceptable but also kinda encouraged, is the one against overweight/obese people.
+Well, that and the poor innocent redheads.
+WHEN WILL YOU LEAVE US ALONE TO EAT SOULS IN PEACE?
 With our country so drastically divided on the political front, it seems pretty united on a few beliefs about overweight folk:

-- The more we yell at them about how much they suck, the more likely they are to get thin
+- The more we yell at them about how much they suck, the more likely they are to lose weight.

 Most people don’t even know where their own spleen is located, yet they feel like they’re an expert on the human body in regards to fat loss.